indieSoftware/NavigationStack/README.md

 )
 navigationModel.hideView("MyRootView", animation: myAnimation)
 ```

+With "defaultView" the source view is meant, which is the one from which to navigate while "alternativeView" means the destination view, the one where to navigate to.
+By providing different transitions for both views it's possible to define one transition animation for the leaving view and a different one for the appearing view.

 **Important:**
 For views which shouldn't animate during a transition, e.g. staying statically visible while the other view does its animation, you have to provide a `.static` transition rather than SwiftUI's `.identity`.